-#BĀS TALK: Live Artist Talk with Christian & Christina Gonzalez Ho
+#BĀS TALK with Christian & Christina Gonzalez Ho

 On April 30th, we invited authors of Mestizo Archipelago Christian and Christina Gonzales Ho to talk about the concept and the philosophy behind the book.
 Researched and written throughout the course of 2017, Mestizo Archipelago seeks to distill the complex and disparate nature of Los Angeles’ art history, its artists’ unique relationship to both the city and to spiritual faith and to the current burgeoning art scene by examining the city’s idiosyncratic geography (physical and cultural), as well as the economic and sociological concatenations which created it.